 Kant challenges us to grow up and “think for ourselves”, but that would mean giving up the comfort and equilibrium of our self-assured and assuring echo-chambers.
 For until we count the cost of independent thinking, we will remain in the tight grip of our “self-incurred tutelage.”
 Many of us live under the “tutelage” of leaders and experts, including those celebrated media figures who traffic in the deceitful discourse of politics and news media.
 In exchange for our trust and followership, our “leaders” exploit our fears by convincing us that there are essentially two kinds of people in the world, those caring, intelligent people like ‘us’, and those heartless imbeciles like ‘them.’

-Arguments from authority are both lazy and unconvincing.
+Arguments from based on sanctimony and outrage are lazy and unconvincing.
 But, unfortunately, we live in an age that values the feeling of “being right” over the unimpressive and uncomfortable discipline of trying to “get it right.”
 Our divisive and reductionist discourse of ‘either/or’, ‘all or nothing’, and ‘us against them’ is simultaneously crippling our thinking, while dividing, and devastating our civic life.
 Following the example of our media experts and political leaders, and with the help of social media, we have begun a form of discourse that can rightly be referred to as a modern-day inquisition.

 An inquisition is essentially when one person or group applies pressure (social, psychological, or physical) to another person or group to believe and confess the “right thing” about the “right things.”
-The inquisition will often begin with the inquisitor proclaiming some ‘self-evident, truth,’ or some ‘unassailable fact.’
-Following the inquisitor’s manifesto on “the way it is”, the inquisitor will begin lecturing those in their midst as to how one ought to think, feel and behave.
+The inquisition will often begin with the inquisitor’s presumption regarding a ‘self-evident, truth’, or some ‘unassailable fact’ or another.
+Following the inquisitor’s manifesto on “this is the way it is!”, the inquisitor will begin to expound on how one ought to think, feel and behave in light of their manifesto.
 “The inquisition has begun!”

-When you find yourself in an inquisition, you must be careful how you respond to your inquisitor.
-The temptation is to respond by either agreeing or disputing, but there is a third option.
+When you find yourself in an inquisition, you must be careful how you respond.
+The temptation is to respond with an easy affirmation or an agitated refutation.
+But there is a third option.
 When you realize that nothing good comes from an inquisition, the best response is to immediately change the subject, and if your inquisitor persists, firmly state, “with regard to this conversation, I would prefer not to.”
 The inquisitor will likely be offended at such a response, but there simply is no other way.
 When it comes to inquisitions, you must be willing to disappoint right up front, in hopes of avoiding further untold frustration.

-So, learning to think for ourselves includes discerning the practice of modern inquisitions.
-The alternative is you can “convert” and begin practicing strict adherence to certain prescribed and authorized thought-forms, speech acts and ethical and moral affirmations.
+So, learning to think for ourselves includes discerning the practice and pitfalls of our modern inquisitions.
+The alternative is you can “convert” to the discourse of inquisition by adopting a strict adherence to certain authorized thought-forms, speech acts and ethical and moral affirmations.
 You can learn how to laugh (or don’t) at the right jokes, parrot the right slogans, and say “amen” to the right people in the right settings.